 OPG currently owns and operates 66 hydroelectric generating stations and 241 associated dams located on 24 river systems across Ontario.
 The results of 54 of these stations that are rate regulated by the OEB are reported in the Regulated - Hydroelectric segment.
-The results of the remaining 12 stations are subject to long-term ESAs with the IESO and are included in the Contracted Generation Portfolio segment.
-The 54 regulated hydroelectric stations include the 48 stations prescribed for rate regulation beginning in 2014 and the six stations that have been rate regulated by the OEB since 2008.
+The results of the remaining 12 stations are subject to long-term ESAs with the IESO and are included in the Contracted and Other Generation segment.